 STEP 6 – GETTING DISCOVERY FROM THE PROSECUTOR

-Following a first appearance, counsel for the defendant must be secured.
+Following a first appearance, the primary focus of the accused should be retaining an experienced criminal defense lawyer.
 The first true test of the state’s case will come in the form of a preliminary examination.
-But before defense counsel is ready to challenge the evidence, that evidence must be made known to him.
+But before defense counsel is ready to challenge the evidence, that evidence must be received, reviewed, and discussed with the defendant.
 This process is known as discovery.
 By its nature, it is a time-consuming and difficult process.
 But it is also the place where capable counsel excels, because it is where cases are won and lost.

 Before diving into the discovery process, it is important to understand the role assigned to the district attorney by the Constitution.
 The role of the prosecution is to enforce the law, not necessary to get convictions.
-In practice, these aims become confused or simply disregarded.
-The Constitution imposes obligations upon a district attorney based upon the difference of these goals.
+The prosecutor's role is to seek justice and the defense attorney's is to protect the defendant from the State.
+The Constitution imposes obligations upon a district attorney based upon the difference of these two goals.
 One such example comes from Brady v.
 Maryland.
 In that case, the United States Supreme Court noted that a prosecuting attorney has an obligation to disclose evidence uncovered during police investigations that tends to either prove the defendant didn’t commit the crime or that someone else did.
 This means that almost any information a police investigation uncovers should be turned over to defense counsel.
 It is important to keep this obligation in mind when looking at the discovery process.

 Unlike civil cases, where much of the evidence is documentary, criminal cases often will have various types of physical evidence that must be kept by the state.
 Thus, defense counsel will generally be required to inspect this evidence at police stations or district attorney offices.
 This can add to the difficulty in quickly preparing for the preliminary examination, particularly when counsel is retained late.
-Additionally, defense counsel will often be stuck with the written statements or reports of witnesses.
 Witnesses to the underlying events have no legal obligation to talk to defense counsel and this is perhaps the only right that district attorneys and police are happy to remind individuals of.

 Using Discovery